nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ####1.3 Add an event

 Let's say you have to attend a friend's birthday party on the weekend.
-You know the date, the time it starts as well as the time it ends.
+You know the date, the time it starts, as well as the time it ends.

 >Format : **add** [&lt;event description&gt;; &lt;date(DDMMYY)&gt;; &lt;start time&gt;; &lt;end time&gt;] &lt;#tag&gt;

-Example: add [Sam's birthday party; 20/12/16 ; 9pm] #YOLO
+Example: add [Sam's birthday party; 20/12/16 ; 9pm] #birthday #rememberToBuyPresent

 >Note: The start time and end time is optional when adding an event.
 >Note: Time format accepted: 9pm, 9.45pm, 13:59